clhedrick/kerberos/README.md

 1. Make Kerberos transparent.
 I'm dealing with this by supporting all ways into a machine through pam, and by having a daemon that will keep their credentials renewed as long as they have processes.

 2. Support for multiple machine types.
 This is hard.
 Without two-factor, Linux, Mac, and probably Windows (though I haven't tried) can support it.
 Two factor uses recent features.
-Currently it only works on Centos 7 and possibly 6.
-It should work on recent versions of other distributions as well.
-Unfortunately Apple is not using the standard MIT Kerberos, so I don't know when they'll support 2FA.
+Currently the key part, kgetcred, works on Centos 5 - 7, and OS X (using the Macports version of Kerberos).

 Suggested configuration:

-pam_krb5, mine on Centos 7, the vendor's on other systems.
+sssd for authentication for Centos 7, the vendor's pam_krb5 on other systems.
 This will handle most users.

-For users with 2FA, they can ssh into the machine from a Centos 7 system, or we can supply a script that ssh's to such a machine and then ssh's back.
-That will do the 2FA and put a ticket on the machine.
-I'm using a script like that on my Mac.
+For users with 2FA, they can ssh into the machine from a Centos 7 system, then go to an older machine.

-We can also use pam_ldap.
-The ldap server on the kdc supports 2FA for binding to LDAP if the user is configured to require it.
+For older systems we could also use pam_ldap after pam_krb5.
+That would let 2FA users login.
 The only disadvantage to ldap is that it won't give users Kerberos tickets.

 # Design issues